-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ramer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Ramer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ramer are a mix of both white- and blue-collar jobs.
 Overall, Ramer is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Ramer who work in management occupations (21.29%), office and administrative support (12.13%), and maintenance occupations (8.91%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ramer is worth considering.